samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Save

-Save is another name for a saving throw. *See also* “[Saving Throw](#SavingThrow).”
+Save is another name for a saving throw. *See also* "[Saving Throw](#SavingThrow)."

 ---

 ### Saving Throw

 A saving throw—also called a save—represents an attempt to avoid or resist a threat.
 You normally make a saving throw only when a rule requires you to do so, but you can decide to fail the save without rolling.
 The result of a save is detailed in the effect that allowed it.
-If a target is forced to make a save and lacks the ability score used by it, the target automatically fails. *See also* chapter 1 (“[D20 Tests](/sources/dnd/phb-2024/playing-the-game#SavingThrows)”).
+If a target is forced to make a save and lacks the ability score used by it, the target automatically fails. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#SavingThrows)").

 ---